atheeqmazarik/AlgorithmsFinalProject/README.md

 The data of the given graph in the assignment has been translated to a dictionary that is in the program itself.

+To use the program, simply download the "algorithms-final-project" python file.
+From there make sure to run it on a valid compiler.
+The compiler we used is Visual Studio Code.
+From there, go to Run > Run without Debugging in the top of the program.
+Then the program will begin to run.

 Thank You :)

 Group Members: